Yppah: They Know What Ghost Know

-They Know What Ghost Know released on May 18, 2009 in the UK, Japan and Australia.
+They Know What Ghost Know was released on May 18, 2009 in the UK, Japan and Australia.
 The U.S. release date was June 23, 2009.
 Released to positive reviews, the album has a more pronounced shoegaze and psychedelic sound with "lush" instrumentation.
 The album crosses into numerous genres, with NME associating it with other DJ-based albums while other reviewers referring to it as "big beat".

 Eighty One

-Eighty One released on February 4, 2012 in Japan and April 2, 2012 worldwide to critical acclaim.
-Eighty One is Yppah's most widely received album to date, with the singles "Film Burn" (feat.
-Anomie Belle) and "D Song" (feat.
-Anomie Belle) charting on radio stations across North America and Japan.
+Eighty One was released on February 4, 2012 in Japan and April 2, 2012 worldwide to critical acclaim.
+Eighty One is Yppah's most widely received album to date, with the singles "Film Burn" and "D. Song" (both featuring Anomie Belle) charting on radio stations across North America and Japan.
+"D. Song" was featured in the second episode of season two of the Netflix show Altered Carbon.
 Eighty One features several guest appearances by Seattle artist Anomie Belle who Corrales met when the two artists performed together on tour with Bonobo.
-Anomie Belle has also appeared with Yppah during live performances, performing on guitar, keys, violin, drum machine and vocals in support of the album.
+Belle has also appeared with Yppah during live performances, performing guitar, keys, violin, drum machine and vocals in support of the album.

 Tiny Pause

-On October 22, 2012, Corrales announced that the fourth album was almost complete, numbering 11 tracks so far.
-The final album was cut down to nine tracks and was officially released October 16, 2015.
+On October 22, 2012, Corrales announced that the fourth album was almost complete, containing 11 tracks.
+The final album was cut down to nine tracks and was officially released on October 16, 2015.

 Sunset in the Deep End

 The fifth album from Yppah was released on February 7, 2020 on Future Archive Recordings.

-Performed Live on KEXP in 2020 with Ali Coyle (vocals, bass) and Trent Moorman (drums).